 Before the summer I guest hosted a tweetup in partnership with Northern Power Women where we discussed the inner critic and encouraged others to get involved in the discussion, share ideas on how to dial it back and what you can do to build up your resilience levels.
 It generated some great conversations and was, I am sure, heartening for others participating (including me) to learn that we are not alone and there are some tricks to get back to believing in yourself.
 Here are a few that might be of use…

-4. Look after yourself – my inner critic is at its loudest when I haven’t been the kindest to my body.
-For me it’s lack of sleep caused by worrying about the business that leads to the loud voice.
+My inner critic is at its loudest when I haven’t been the kindest to my body.
+For me, it’s lack of sleep caused by worrying about the business that leads to the loud voice.
 It is a tricky cycle to break for a small business owner.
 I am certainly not going to preach here about hitting the gym daily and eating clean – I am far from that!
 I do, however, notice a difference in my mood and confidence when I have taken better care of myself – give it a try and see what works for you.

 So, I have been following these tips and working hard to be kinder to myself.
 Last week I received 2 of those emails and I didn’t fall apart.
 My response was a world away from the heartbreak a year ago, my inner critic was still there but at a much lower volume and guess what..?
 Today we received a “…we are pleased to inform you” email.